 Sola Gratia (By Grace Alone)

 Grace alone is at the heart of the Christian life.
-It occupies a fundament position in the truth we confess and the lives we live in Christ.
+It occupies a fundamental position in the truth we confess and our lives in Christ.
 As Paul so soberly wrote, our world is corrupt and broken, under the influence of the devil who walks around seeking whom he may devour.
-Mankind is broken, living according to the lusts of the flesh (Eph 2:1-3).
-In spite of this, God demonstrated grace toward us, “…that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus” (Eph 2:7).
+Mankind is sinful, living according to the lusts of the flesh (Eph 2:1-3).
+Despite this, God demonstrated grace toward us, “…that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus” (Eph 2:7).
 God saves, sustains, and grows us by grace.
 As we live by grace, we must be committed to sharing it with others who need it.
 We cannot face the pressures, difficulties, and burdens of a broken world outside the grace of Jesus Christ.
 Therefore, we celebrate grace and seek to live by it daily in service to Christ and others despite our weaknesses and limitations.

 Sola Fide (By Faith Alone)

-The Catholic Church taught that faith, although essential, was not sufficient for salvation; salvation requires faith plus works.
-However, the Reformers boldly pronounced it was faith alone that saved.
+The Catholic Church taught that, although essential, faith was not sufficient for salvation; salvation requires faith plus works.
+However, the Reformers boldly pronounced it was faith alone that saved them.
 As the Apostle Paul wrote, “For by grace you have been saved through faith, and that not of yourselves, it is the gift of God, not of works, lest anyone should boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them” (Eph 2:8-10).
 Salvation and daily living are contingent upon faith in Christ.
-As we face life’s daily challenges, we must constantly remind ourselves, the answer to life’s difficulties always begin with faith in Christ.
+As we face life’s daily challenges, we must constantly remind ourselves that the answer to life’s difficulties always begins with faith in Christ.
 The writer of Hebrews proclaimed, “Without faith, it is impossible to please God” (Heb 11:6).
 Therefore, the answers to life’s problems must focus on faith in Christ alone.

 Sola Scriptura (By Scripture Alone)

 The conflict between the Reformers and the Catholic Church dealt with the authority in the Christian life.
 Rome taught that the authority for the Christian life was in Church’s tradition and teachings (known as the Magisterium), plus the Bible.
 The Reformers taught that the authority for daily Christian living was in Scripture alone.
 The Bible exclusively maintains the authority for the Christian’s all matters of faith and life.
 Where there are many sources of helpful information, only the Bible maintains authority.
 Regarding the Scriptures, Paul wrote, “All Scripture was given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Tim 3:16-17).
-Therefore, in all matters of living, the Scriptures maintain formal and functional authority.
+Therefore, the Scriptures maintain formal and functional authority in all matters of living.

 Solus Christus (By Christ Alone)